srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/Use_Cases/Outlier_Detection/readme.md

 1. **Community Detection**:
    - Communities are detected using social graph/financial transaction graph.
 Different community detections models can be used for this step.
 2. **Identifying Auxiliary Communities**:
    - Overlapping communities are identified using border nodes of non-overlapping communities.
-   -
 3. **Anomaly Detection**:
    - Anomaly detection is performed by applying XGBoost classification model
-   -
 ### Evaluation Process

-1. **Performance Analysis**: Analyze the results to determine if our system provides significant improvements in prediction based on ground truth trust relations.
+1. **Performance Analysis**: Analyze the results to determine if our system provides significant improvements in prediction based on ground truth anomalies.

 ## How This Code Works